dreamhost/dreamhost.design/README.md

-# sitepanel
+# DreamHost Design System

-This is the front end prototype for Sitepanel, using the latest release of DreamHost.css.
+This is where we catalogue our design work at DreamHost, using the latest release of DreamHost.css.

-This prototype is built on Jekyll, and is viewable at https://dreamhost.github.io/sitepanel/
+This prototype is built on Jekyll, and is viewable at https://dreamhost.github.io/design/